 Copyright Act, 1957

-In order to get a copyright, the work should be original.
+To get copyright, the work should be original.
 According to “University of London Press Ltd. V. University Tutorial Press Ltd” it was held that “original means that the work must originate from its author and must not be copied from another work.”
-Copyright does not provide protection to titles or name, short word combinations or phrases, methods and factual information.
-Copyright does not protect mere idea or concept.
+Copyright does not protect titles or names, short word combinations or phrases, methods and factual information.
+Copyright does not protect mere ideas or concepts.

 The owner of the copyright is given several rights under the Copyright Act, 1957.
 In general, the rights conferred under this act can be characterized into the following types- moral and economic rights.
 Moral rights are the ability of authors to control the eventual fate of the work created by them.